MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     _Choosing a user name_

-1. Now that you have created a Visual Studio Mobile Center account, the next step is to register the Drone Lander app that you built in Parts 1 and 2.
+1. Now that you have a Visual Studio Mobile Center account, the next step is to register the Drone Lander app that you built for Operation Remote Resupply.
 To begin, click **Add new app**.

     ![Adding a new app in Visual Studio Mobile Center](Images/web-click-add-new-app.png)